 We aim to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
 Our hiring standards include a structured interview process with behaviour-based questions built from the PwC Professional framework, assessment of academic records and background checks.
-Across the firm in FY25, we recruited over 605 new people, including 351 university graduates.
+Across the firm in FY25, we recruited over 40 new people.